jharwell/jharwell.github.io/content/showcase/auro-2022-extra/index.md

 # Effect Of Assumptions On Robot Behavioral Distributions

+In its simplest form, ODE modeling fundamentally assumes that the modeled behaviors are steady-state (additional modeling techniques can be applied to help model transient behaviors, as described in the paper).
+Further, when modeling _foraging_ behaviors, spatially symmetric steady-state behavioral distributions are more amenable to ODE modeling, because such distributions result in robots experiencing events in a non-Poisson way much less frequently because the spatial density is roughly uniform.
+This is why the random (RN) block distribution is the easiest to model, and the power law (PL) distribution is the most challenging.

+The use of the nest in the corner vs. the center is the critical difference between the assumptions used in the two models: one results in non-symmetric spatial distributions more difficult to model with ODEs, and one results in symmetric spatial distributions more amenable to ODE modeling.
+The use of finite vs. infinite blocks _also_ affects spatial distributions, but to a lesser
+degree: robots still acquire blocks roughly the same fashion in both cases, as can be seen below.
+However, the _rate_ of acquisition differs--an asymmetry in time.

-This section shows the spatial distributions of different robot behaviors under each set of assumptions.
+The below videos show the spatial distributions of different robot behaviors under each set of assumptions.
 In each video, the X and Y axes shows the X and Y extents of the arena, with the color showing the density of robots at a given (x,y) location.